cran/yardstick/tests/testthat/_snaps/validation.md

       validate_numeric_truth_numeric_estimate(1, "1")
     Condition
       Error:
-      ! `estimate` should be a numeric, not a string.
+      ! `estimate` should be a numeric vector, not a string.

 ---